 Yeah, it is definitely like that.
 You know, you make these movies, so you kind of get to make the world that you want versus the way the world is.
 And all the movies I’ve made so far, they’re not like supposed to be an actor portrayal or even traditional stories.
 They’re all like little fables.

 I think the fable intention comes through.
-The movie’s pretty heightened, and I think some people dismiss it as “heavy-handed.”
+The movie’s pretty heightened, but I think some people dismiss it as “heavy-handed.”

 It is a satire, so it’s not supposed to be reality.
 As far as it being heavy-handed… I feel like it’s only heavy-handed if you don’t agree with what it’s saying.
 I don’t feel like I’m trying to convert people with this movie at all.
-Like I say, the movies that influenced this was Network, and then another movie written by Jules Feiffer that was called Little Murders.
+Like I say, the movies that influenced this was Network and Little Murders.
 And characters just had these long speeches.
 I think the message is very simple.
 I’m trying to put the brakes on things.
 I don’t know that I’m just changing anything, but I do want to say that some of us are aware of what’s going on.
 Some of us are going, “Hey man, we don’t have to be…” You know what?
 I don’t know what it was like in the ‘30s.
 It could have been even nastier then.
 But right now it feels like it’s just a real nasty culture.

 The funny thing is I don’t find the movie political.
 I’m not asking anyone to take up any causes.
 I just kind of miss connecting with people.
 All I do is I have this insulated life with my wife and my daughter and a couple of friends who I try to see but it doesn’t even happen.
 It’s all about being with people, being with them, instead of, like I said, texting or looking over your shoulder…